maniacbug/Camera_Controller/README.md

 ## Known issues

-* The piezo trigger does not work.
-Be sure to set use_piezo = false in any configuration you want to test now.
 * Pin 13 probably shouldn't be used as a camera pin!
 That pin goes high at various times when downloading new sketches.